 What is primary hyperparathyroidism?

-Primary hyperparathyroidism is a metabolic disorder in which one or more of the parathyroid glands produces too much parathyroid hormone.
-This can result in the loss of bone tissue.
-This condition is more common in women than in men.
+This can lead to the loss of bone tissue.
+This condition is more common in women than

 What causes primary hyperparathyroidism?